-Daniel Tetrault was named the third coach in Rapid City Rush history on June 8, 2017.
-Tetrault served as the assistant coach of the Rush in the 2016-17 ECHL season, and has been selected to lead the club in the 10th anniversary campaign this season.
+Daniel Tetrault was named the third coach in Rapid City Rush history on June 8, 2017 after serving as the club’s assistant coach during the 2016-17 season.

 As a defenseman for a decade and a half during his professional hockey career, Tetrault is no stranger to a major leadership position: from his junior hockey career until his final season as a professional, he served as his team’s captain on five different occasions with the Western Hockey League’s Brandon Wheat Kings, Central Hockey League’s New Mexico Scorpions and Wichita Thunder, and the ECHL’s Evansville IceMen and Rapid City Rush.
 Along the way in his career, Tetrault expanded his knowledge of hockey even further by playing under many outstanding coaches, such as Bob Lowes in the WHL, Bill MacDonald and Steve Martinson in the CHL, and former NHL players Brent Hughes, Kevin McClelland, and Rich Kromm.
 Originally from La Broquerie, Manitoba,